yujiri8/yujiri.xyz/sanemark.md

 *As Sanemark started as a fork of Markd, the below spec is copied from that repo's `spec.txt` at the time.
 Some parts of it may still describe Commonmark and not Sanemark; this will be fixed in the future.*

 In the examples, the `→` character is used to represent tabs and a `.` on a line by itself in an example separates input from output.
 I will get around to formatting this nicer when I've arrived at something close to a 1.0.

-In the examples, the `→` character is used to represent tabs.

 ## Tabs